 Ms. Torres is a native of Denver, born and raised in Villa Park, a neighborhood of West Denver.
 She received her undergraduate degree in Anthropology from the Colorado College and her masters degree in Medical Anthropology from the University of Colorado at Denver.
 She is a member of the 2011 class of Leadership Denver and was a 2009 Marshall Memorial Fellow.

 Dr. Aisha Rousseau serves as the Director of the Office of Disability Rights for the City and County of Denver, Colorado.
 She earned a B.A. from Spelman College; a M.S. in Rehabilitation Counseling from the Medical College of Virginia at Virginia Commonwealth University; and a Ph.D. in Health Related Sciences from the School of Allied Health Professions at Virginia Commonwealth University.
-She is a Certified Rehabilitation Counselor and an elected Board Member of the National Council of Rehabilitation Educators.
+She is a Certified Rehabilitation Counselor and former elected Board Member of the National Council of Rehabilitation Educators.